Koryuji Temple 広隆寺

 See some of Kyoto's oldest and most beautiful Buddhist statues

 Koryuji Temple was established in the first part of the seventh century and is considered Kyoto's oldest temple.
-Some of the greatest cultural artifacts from the Heian period are on display within the temple grounds.
+Some of the greatest cultural artifacts from the Asuka period to the Kamakura period can be found within the temple grounds.

 - A visit in August, when the lotus flowers in the temple pond are in full bloom